bayusegara27/discord-music-livestream-bot/README.md

-# 🎶 Discord Music Stream Bot 🎶
+# 🎶 Discord Music Video livestream Bot 🎶

 A powerful and reliable Discord bot for streaming from YouTube directly or video url to your voice channel.
 Built with Bun and Node.js for maximum performance.